-And as our parsha opens, “And it was, at the end of two years”, Rashi quotes Bereshit Rabbah 89:3 criticising Joseph for his self-reliance:
+And as our parsha opens, “And it was, at the end of two years”, Rashi quotes Bereshit Rabbah 89:3 criticizing Joseph for his self-reliance:

 "Because Joseph relied on the butler to remember him, he was incarcerated for another two years, as it is said: “Praiseworthy is the man who made the Lord his trust and did not turn to the haughty”"

-I must admit that this comment has frequently caused me extreme discomfort.
+I must admit that this interpretation has caused me extreme discomfort.

 Really?
 Please discuss this: